 Next comes searching the website for the cheapest or most beautiful Walt Disney World resort hotels.
 Are they too expensive this time of year?
-Then it’s time to check out their cheaper neighbors off Disney property.
+Then it’s time to check out their more affordable neighbors off Disney property.

 Before you know it, Google searches, blog reading, and forum poring begin to take over.